rjoberon/dsat/_posts/2024-06-27-documenting-the-file-format.markdown

 [![Visualization of the D-Sat file structure](/img/dsat_kaitai.png)](/img/dsat_kaitai.png)

-The image format of the tiles is described [in a separate file](/src/cis.ksy) and so far only describes some header fields:
+The image format of the tiles is described [in a separate file](/src/cis.ksy) and so far only details some header fields:

 ![Visualization of the image file structure](/img/cis.png)